top of page

 Slide Master

 The Slide Master is where the template and layouts are built for your presentation.
-Within this menu you can adjust how fonts, backgrounds, tables, charts, images are displayed throughout your entire presentation.
+Within this menu you can adjust how fonts, backgrounds, tables, charts, and images are displayed throughout your entire presentation instead of having to manually adjust each slide.
 This will help with consistency as well as organization.
-You are free to go into the Slide Master at any point of editing but beware what you adjust.
-When you make an adjustment to a Master Slide, you effect every slide you’ve chosen that layout for.
+You are free to go into the Slide Master at any point of editing to adjust the formatting of all your slides.

-Having a lot of words on the screen can lose your audience quick and take the focus out of the most important part of the presentation…YOU.
-Keeping your slides to bullet point statements instead of paragraphs keeps everyone engaged.
+Having a lot of words on the screen can lose your audience quick.
+Keeping your slides to short and simple bullet points instead of lengthy paragraphs keeps everyone engaged.
 Think of your slides as notecards or visual examples.
-This creates an organized flow and keeps you on course throughout your slides.
+This creates an organized flow and keeps you on course throughout your presentation.

-Having a background may seem like a small detail, but it can also be that key thing to give your slides that extra flare.
-Adding abstract backgrounds of granite, marble, or nature landscapes (i.e.- canyons, mountains, or forests) can make your images really pop.
-Images not your style?
-Not a problem!
-Use a white to gray gradient or different shades of your company colors to give depth but still give you that clean look you’d strived for.
-Your audience doesn’t need to be blinded by the white light of your slides.
+Having a nice background may seem like a small detail, but it can also be that key ingredient that gives your slides that extra flare.
+Adding textured backgrounds of granite or marble or using nature landscapes can make your images really pop.
+You can also use a gradient or different shades of your company's colors to add depth while still giving your slides a clean look.

 Shapes and Picture Cropping